 Team lunches are probably the best way to combat workplace loneliness.
 It’s a great way for employees who haven’t worked together to interact and bond.
 Since employees are not in a workplace setting, they might feel at ease and communicate freely with their peers and leaders.
 And shared food interests and feasting on free food will is sure to spark conversations among your employees.

 5. Encourage Talking

 Employees rarely talk about loneliness.
 The primary reason for this is their lack of trust in their colleagues and HR managers.
-The above-mentioned research by Totaljobs found that 13% of employees don’t confide in anyone because they feel it would harm their career.
-They fear being embarrassed and being considered weak and therefore, be bullied.
+The research as mentioned above by Totaljobs found that 13% of employees don't confide in anyone because they feel it would harm their career.
+They fear being embarrassed and being considered weak and, therefore, be bullied.

 Encourage employees to talk.
 Tell them that your office is a safe space where they can come and share their troubles.
-Listening is extremely powerful and you just need to show them that you genuinely care and your “doors will always be open” for them.
+Listening is compelling, and you need to show them that you genuinely care, and your “doors will always be open” for them.

 6. Robust Internal Communication

 The prime reason for the increasing rates of workplace loneliness is the rise of interaction between employees through virtual platforms.
-Employees can now connect with each other with just a click on the mouse but there’s no real interaction between them.
-Nobody “talks and listens” anymore.
-Therefore, it’s important that you encourage employees to not just limit their conversations to texts and liking each other’s pictures.
-You can do this by asking them to not bring their phones to meetings or actually going to each other’s desks and ask how they’re doing, etc.
+Employees can now connect with just a click on the mouse, but there's no real interaction between them.
+Nobody ** "talks and listens"** anymore.
+Therefore, you must encourage employees to limit their conversations to texts and liking each other's pictures.
+You can do this by asking them not to bring their phones to meetings or actually going to each other's desks and ask how they're doing, etc.